michael-riess/message-format-test/README.md

 ### What to do?

+1. fork form github or stackblitz

-1. open `src/translator.spec.ts`
+2. open `src/translator.spec.ts`

-2. add missing MessageFormat translations to `en`
+3. add missing MessageFormat translations to `en`

-3. test your translations by running `npm test`
+4. test your translations by running `npm test`

 ### Sources